 Expenditures for such programs are at the discretion of the Appointing Authority and subject to the availability of funds.
-All expenditures shall be in the form of lump sum payments of no more than \$2,000 per individual per fiscal year and shall not be incurred as a continuing obligation.
-The total expenditure for these programs in each fiscal year is limited to no more than \$500 times the number of eligible medical specialists actively employed or on leave and vacancies the Appointing Authority is actively trying to fill on July 1 of the fiscal year.
-In agencies with three or fewer eligible medical specialists, the total expenditure is limited to no more than \$2,000 in each fiscal year.
+All expenditures shall be in the form of lump sum payments of no more than two thousand dollars (\$2,000) per individual per fiscal year and shall not be incurred as a continuing obligation.
+Medical specialists may receive both an individual and a team achievement award in one (1) fiscal year.
+The total expenditure for these programs in each fiscal year is limited to no more than five hundred dollars (\$500) times the number of eligible medical specialists actively employed or on leave and vacancies the Appointing Authority is actively trying to fill on July 1 of the fiscal year.
+In agencies with three (3) or fewer eligible medical specialists, the total expenditure is limited to no more than two thousand dollars (\$2,000) in each fiscal year.
 Payments made under this section shall be effective no later than the last full payroll period in June.

 Salary Upon Class Change.
-Upon promotion, medical specialists may receive salary increases of up to 12% or the midpoint of the salary range of the new class, whichever is greater.
+Upon promotion, medical specialists may receive salary increases of up to twelve percent (12%) or the midpoint of the salary range of the new class, whichever is greater.
 An Appointing Authority may grant a larger increase in order to retain qualified medical specialists and/or achieve equitable salary relationships with other medical specialists.
-Medical specialists moved to a lower class may have their salaries reduced by up to 12%.
+Medical specialists moved to a lower class may have their salaries reduced by up to twelve percent (12%).
 In either case, the medical specialist's salary must be within the range for the assigned class.
 There is no salary increase upon a transfer.